cornerfarmer/LightBulb/docs/examples/backpropagation_xor.md

 std::cout << "1 and 1 => " <<  std::to_string(output[0]) << std::endl;
 ```

-When running the programm, the output should now look like:
+When running the program, the output should now look like:
 ```
 0 and 1 => 0.9643
 1 and 1 => 0.0235